iter8-tools/docs/docs/user-guide/tasks/slack.md

 ## Default payload

 The payload will determine what will be contained in the Slack message.
-The [default payload template](https://raw.githubusercontent.com/iter8-tools/iter8/v0.14.5/templates/notify/_payload-slack.tpl) of the `slack` task is to send the experiment report in text form.
+The [default payload template](https://raw.githubusercontent.com/iter8-tools/iter8/v0.14.5/templates/notify/_payload-slack.tpl) of the `slack` task is to send an experiment summary in text form.

 However, if you would like to use a different payload template, simply set a `payloadTemplateURL` and Iter8 will not use the default.